ISSN : 2146-3123

 Results: Posterior features of the primary tumors was associated with sTIL density (p = 0.038).
 Additionally, the Ki67 levels and nuclear grades were also associated with sTIL density (p < 0.001 and p = 0.024, respectively).
 When stratified according to a 20% cut-off of sTIL density, the posterior features of primary tumors, Ki67 levels, and nuclear grades significantly differed between the high and low sTIL density tumors.
 Tumors with high Ki67 levels were more likely to exhibit high sTIL density than low sTIL density [odds ratio (OR): 2.75, p = 0.021].
 Furthermore, nuclear grade III tumors demonstrated significantly higher sTIL density than nuclear grade I-II tumors (OR: 2.49, p = 0.014).
 Additionally, tumors with posterior enhancement or no posterior features were more likely to exhibit high sTIL density than tumors with acoustic shadows (OR: 2.91, p = 0.028; OR: 2.74, p = 0.022, respectively).

 Conclusion: Low sTIL density is frequently observed in tumors exhibiting acoustic shadows on ultrasound.
 However, high sTIL density is more common in tumors with posterior enhancement or no posterior features.
 Furthermore, high Ki67 levels (> 40%) and high nuclear grades are positively correlated with high sTIL density.
-Our study findings highlight the need for closer surveillance of these biomarkers to complement sTIL evaluation in TNBC.
+This study findings highlight the need for closer surveillance of these biomarkers to complement sTIL evaluation in TNBC.